華文

 Oversight with teeth

-From ideas to everyday practice (step by step)
+From ideas to practice

 6. Run adopt-or-explain.
 Integrate Assembly outputs or publish a reasoned deviation + remedy.